The Totems of Lebo: Owls and Cats

-Have you ever discovered that something you enjoy or admire is also loved by your favorite celebrity, musician or artist?
-That may be the case if you’re a fan of owls, cats and David “Lebo” Le Batard.
+Have you ever discovered that something you enjoy or admire is also loved by your favorite celebrity, musician, or artist?
+That may be the case if you’re a fan of owls, cats, or artist David “Lebo” Le Batard.

 The subjects of Lebo’s artwork can vary depending on the message or symbolism he wishes to portray, but his owl and cat characters, or “totems” as he sometimes calls them, have become staples in his art as well as his charitable causes.